swiftlang/swift-evolution/proposals/0382-expression-macros.md

   * Switch `@expression` to `@freestanding(expression)` to align with the other macros proposals and vision document.
   * Make the `ExpressionMacro.expansion(of:in:)` requirement `async`.
   * Allow macro declarations to have opaque result types, and define the uniqueness rules.
-  * Simplify the grammar of macro declarations to be more function-like: they always require a parameter list, and if they have a return value, it's type is specified following `->`.
+  * Simplify the grammar of macro declarations to be more function-like: they always require a parameter list, and if they have a return value, its type is specified following `->`.
 To account for macros that take no arguments, omitting both an argument list and trailing closures from a macro expansion expression will implicitly add `()`.
   * Make `MacroExpansionContext` a class-bound protocol, because the state involving diagnostics and unique names needs to be shared, and the implementations could vary significantly between (e.g.) the compiler and a test harness.
   * Remove the `moduleName` and `fileName` from the `MacroExpansionContext` for now.
   * Allow macro parameters to have default arguments, with restrictions on what can occur within a default argument.